Legacy Tree Logo

 • .

 Tracing your family history often begins as a personal hobby, but for many it evolves into a professional pursuit.
 As the industry has grown, so has the framework of genealogy organizations that support it.
 For someone looking to hire a researcher or enter the field, the alphabet soup of acronyms—APG, BCG, ICAPGen, NGS—can be overwhelming.
+If you’re trying to understand the difference between genealogy organizations like APG, BCG, and ICAPGen—or wondering whether a genealogist is truly qualified—this guide will break it down clearly.

 The alphabet soup of APG, BCG, ICAPGen, and NGS.
 Image generated by AI.

+There are multiple genealogy organizations because no single group oversees the entire field.
+Some focus on education, others on ethics, and others on testing professional competence.
+Together, they create a system that supports both learning and quality standards.
 The world of genealogy is vast, covering everything from local record preservation and DNA analysis to complex legal heirship cases.
 No single entity could effectively govern every aspect of the field.
 Instead, different organizations have evolved to serve specific niches:

 • Professional trade groups: Focus on the business and ethics of being a genealogist